CeaselessQuokka/RobloxTextTutorials/README.md

 	the pattern searches the string
 	for a value that starts with a
-	0 and ends with 0 and has a maximum of one charater in between.
+	0 and ends with 0 and has a maximum of one character in between.
 	The last example has two characters,
 	but since it starts and ends with a 0 it is matched because the ?